-The news in March 2016 is that 20 auto manufacturers have agreed to roll out automatic braking in their cars by the 2022 model year.
+The news in March 2016 is that 20 auto manufacturers and counting have agreed to roll out automatic braking in their cars by the 2022 model year.
 These are terrific systems and a technology we love and we would argue only that there is little reason other than cost to wait a full six years for full roll out.

 Regardless, here are three things to know about these systems.